pke11y/net-auto-sol/summary-report/blog/parse_cisco_pyats.md

 ## Ansible Parsing Options
 Network CLI filters are a tool within the Ansible core modules that use Jinja2 features to manipulate data.
 The <code>parse_cli</code> filter can parse the CLI output retrieved from a network device and store it into a custom data structure.
 The filter requires a user-defined regular expression to be developed to parse the CLI output into structured data.
 Regular expressions can be difficult to maintain and time consuming to write for complex CLI output.

-An alternative to custom parsing, is to use pre-built text parsers such as the TextFSM templates on the Network to Code [repository] (https://github.com/networktocode/ntc-templates), in conjunction with the <code>parse_cli_textfsm</code> Ansible filter.
+An alternative to custom parsing, is to use pre-built text parsers such as the TextFSM templates on the Network to Code repository, in conjunction with the <code>parse_cli_textfsm</code> Ansible filter.
 The template repository is mostly community driven.
 It provides a large collection of textfsm files containing the regular expression parsing operations for common commands on multivendor operating systems.
 Not all commands are supported, so if the vendor and command required does have an existing template, a new textfsm file will need to be created.

 For Cisco devices, a Python based framework called pyATS | Genie can be used parse CLI output for many of their network operating systems.
 It has support for an extensive number of commands and is Cisco supported with some open-source libraries.
 This post will focus on how to get started with pyATS and Ansible to parse Cisco CLI output.

 ## Cisco pyATS & genie
-Cisco's test automation suite was released to the DevNet community for external use. pyATS defines a framework that standardises how to connect to devices, define test topologies and define test execution/reporting.
+Cisco's pyATS test automation suite, which is used by internal Cisco development teams, has been released to the DevNet community for external use. pyATS defines a framework that standardises how to connect to devices under test, define test topologies and define test execution/reporting.

-The genie package contains open-source libraries that build on pyATS to provide the main network automation functionality:
+The genie package contains open-source libraries that extend the pyATS framework to provide the main network automation functionality:

 * OS agnostic device configuration
 * retrieve operational state using common data models